sauxpa/connectivity_loss/README.md

 calculated on the Vieteoris-Rips filtration of the latent space.
 The persistence diagram encodes homological information about the latent space, in particular 0-homology characterizes the connectivity of the space.

-Calculations of persistence diagrams is performed with Gudhi (http://gudhi.gforge.inria.fr/).
+Calculations of persistence diagrams are performed with Gudhi (http://gudhi.gforge.inria.fr/).